Days of Terror

 Days of Terror (أيام الرعب, translit.
 Ayam Al-Ro'ab) is a 1988 Egyptian action-thriller film written by Gamal Al-Ghitani and directed by Said Marzouk.
 It stars Salah Zulfikar, Mahmoud Yassin and Mervat Amin.
+The film was released on 13 October 1988 by El Nasr Films.

 Plot

 El Hag Abdel Rahim is a religious rich seller living in Al Hussain neighborhood who has one daughter, Salwa.
 She loves Mahrous, the son of migrant who escaped to Cairo 20 years ago for escaping from revenge, is working in an Egyptian Museum.
 When planning to get married he receives the news that Aweidah has been released from prison and is out to get revenge on him.
 Mahrous memories come flooding back and fear returns to his life turning him into a paranoid man.
 He quits his job and leaves the whole world around him to escape from his inevitable fate.
 Which means that Mahrous did not completely get rid of the old fear, but with this fear lurking inside all these years.
 In the end the solution is to confront fear and try to overcome it even if that is the end.